ansi22-zz/Q-Artz-WebStore/README.md

 ## QUICK START

-- Clone the repository **'The GeekHUB'** by clicking on the Clone button `https://github.com/ansi22/Q-Artz`.
+- Clone the repository **'
+Q-Artz-WebStore'** by clicking on the Clone button `https://github.com/ansi22/Q-Artz`.
 Alternatively, download the repository.
 - Navigate to the folder `$ cd Q-Artz`

 ### CLIENT SETUP